Plastiche/seattle-python-401d10/class-02-modules-and-testing/demos/data_structures_example/README.md

 ## Structure

-The `00-data-structures` folder structure should mimic what your Data_Structures_And_Algorithms repository should look like.
+The `data-structures` folder structure should mimic what your Data_Structures_And_Algorithms repository should look like.

-The structure should be as follows (please note that your `data-structures-and-algorithms` will be a repo, and not a folder):
+The structure should be as follows (please note that your `data-structures-and-algorithms` will be a repo):

 ```sh
 data_structures_and_algorithms # (repo name)